lrodero/cats-effect-tutorial/tutorial.md

 It shall be clear from that experiment than fibers are run by thread pools.
 And that in our case, all our fibers share the same thread pool!
 Which one in our case?
-Well, `IOApp` automatically brings a `Timer[IO]`, that is defined by cats effect as a '_functional equivalente of Java's [ScheduledExecutorService](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ScheduledExecutorService.html)_'.
+Well, `IOApp` automatically brings a `Timer[IO]`, that is defined by cats-effect as a '_functional equivalente of Java's [ScheduledExecutorService](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ScheduledExecutorService.html)_'.
 Each executor service has an underlying thread pool to execute the commands it is requested, and the same applies to `Timer`, which is in charge of assigning available threads to the pending `IO` actions.
 So there are our threads!

-Cats effect provides ways to use different `scala.concurrent.ExecutionContext`s, each one with its own thread pool, and to swap which one should be used for each new `IO`, to ask to reschedule threads among the current active `IO` instances, for improved fairness etc. Such functionality is provided by `IO.shift`.
+Cats-effect provides ways to use different `scala.concurrent.ExecutionContext`s, each one with its own thread pool, and to swap which one should be used for each new `IO`, to ask to reschedule threads among the current active `IO` instances, for improved fairness etc. Such functionality is provided by `IO.shift`.
 Also, it even allows to 'swap' to different `Timer`s (that is, different thread pools) when running `IO` actions.
-See this code, which is mostly a copy example available at [IO documentation in cats effect web, Thread Shifting section](https://typelevel.org/cats-effect/datatypes/io.html#thread-shifting):
+See this code, which is mostly a copy example available at [IO documentation in cats-effect web, Thread Shifting section](https://typelevel.org/cats-effect/datatypes/io.html#thread-shifting):